-If you choose custom fit swim ear plugs, they will need to be ordered through a hearing care professional.
+If you choose custom-fit swim ear plugs, they will need to be ordered through a hearing care professional.
 The advantage of custom swim plugs is that they are high quality, comfortable and last longer than drugstore plugs.
-They are re-usable and washable for greater hygiene.
+They are reusable and washable for better hygiene.

-The other option is one-size-fits-all ear plugs available from the drugstore.
-Usually made of silicone or putty, they are easy to obtain and less expensive than custom swim ear plugs.
-That means when they are lost, which is a common occurrence with swim ear plugs, they are easier and less expensive to quickly replace.
+The other option is one-size-fits-all ear plugs available from the drugstore or online.
+Usually made of silicone or putty, they are easy to find and less expensive than custom swim ear plugs.
+That means when they are lost—which is a common occurrence with swim ear plugs—they are easier and less expensive to replace.
 They don’t require a custom fit, and often come in bright colors so they are easy to locate at the bottom of the pool or around the pool deck.
-One size fits all ear plugs are also easy for kids to put in by themselves, and usually do not require an adult’s help.
+They're also easy for kids to put in by themselves, and usually do not require an adult’s help.

 Opinions vary widely on use and type of swim ear plugs.
-Every child's situation is different, so check with your pediatrician or hearing care professional to get specific advice.
+Every child's situation is different, so check with your pediatrician or hearing care professional to get specific advice, and read reviews of products you buy online.
 Keeping your child's ears safe, clean and dry this summer means fewer hearing hassles and office visits in the future.